code-iai/ROSIntegration/README.md

     ![Change host and port to match your server](Documentation/ue4-setup-03.png)

  * Don't forget to save everything (Ctrl + Shift + S)
  * In some cases (for example on Linux), it might be necessary to call the Generate Project Files action on UE4 in order to fetch the new header files for the plugin.
+Reference: https://wiki.unrealengine.com/Generate_Visual_Studio_Project or https://wiki.unrealengine.com/Building_On_Linux#Generating_project_files_for_your_project

 ### C++ Topic Publish Example
 To get started, you can create a new C++ Actor and let it publish a message once at the BeginPlay Event.